lspedalieri/project-test/README.md

-## Environment Setup for the Latest Version of Laravel (PHP, Nginx, Laravel, MySql) Using Docker
+## Environment Setup for the Latest Version of Laravel (PHP, Nginx, Laravel, MySql) Using Docker on Linux

 ### Project Structure